iotaledger/introduction-docs/docs/guides/migration_mechanism.md

 # How the IOTA Chrysalis Phase 2 Token Migration Works

-For the Chrysalis Phase 2 transition, the IOTA Foundation had to develop a way for funds to be migrated to the new network.
-Because the previous network did not support the WOTS addresses, this new mechanism was created.
+For the Chrysalis Phase 2 transition, the IOTA Foundation developed a way to migrate funds to the new network.
+IOTA created this new mechanism because the previous network did not support the WOTS addresses.

-The developed mechanism includes that:

-- It is trustless, meaning that everyone who is interested can verify that migrated funds were legitimate.
-- Migrated funds take less than 5 minutes until they become available in the network.
-- Migrations take place at any time for the foreseeable future.

 Before proceeding into the developed mechanism, below is our reasoning for why other mechanisms were not chosen: